 It’s the natural ebb and flow of business for some products to naturally sell better than others.
-Instead of losing that revenue on unpurchased products, try incentivizing them to get them out the door.
+Instead of losing that revenue on unsold products, try incentivizing them to get them out the door.
 This way, you’re still offering customers a special deal without cutting into the revenue of your best-sellers.

 You can do this by:

 To alleviate this uncertainty and reward cost-conscious shoppers for doing their research, consider a price guarantee for your own store as well as matching competitors.
 Of course, you’ll have to be committed to following through, so be sure that you have the technology or manpower to confirm pricing and adjust when needed.

-While it won’t necessarily help you with pricing for a holiday that’s right around the corner, it’s worth nothing that brands can avoid the disastrous race to the bottom by competing on value, not price.
+While it won’t necessarily help you with pricing for a holiday that’s right around the corner, it’s worth noting that brands can avoid the disastrous race to the bottom by competing on value, not price.
 This is a long-term strategy, but it pays off for brands that do it right – they don’t find themselves freaking out about holiday sales every November.

 To do this, offer your customers a stellar experience the whole year by: